telerik/xamarin-forms-docs/controls/pdfviewer/pdfviewer-key-features.md

 You can visualize the pdf document from a file located on a device.

-In order to make sure that the file exist on the device you could use the following code:
+In order to make sure that the file exists on the device you could use the following code:

 ```C#
 System.IO.File.OpenRead(path)